Sigil-Ebook/Sigil/docs/Building_on_Linux.md

  >`sudo apt-get install`

+While users of Alpine-based distros should use the apk commands

+ >`sudo apk add`

 You'll have to forgive me for not knowing all the yum/emerge equivalents.
 It's not a slight–I can assure you.

 ## <a name="gcc"/>Linux Build Environment